 In many countries, like Tele2’s home market Sweden, the average data consumption per consumer increases by around 30 percent per year.
 At the same time, the number of connected devices also increases rapidly.
 Consumers connect their cars, watches and even pets as part of the Internet of Things (IoT) development.
 But its within business the real change happens, where ever more connected parts of production enables automatization and efficiency.

-5G technology will be crucial to cater for the increasing demand for connectivity.
-As mentioned above 5G will enable faster data consumption, but, perhaps more importantly, it will also enable a much higher number of connected devices.
-Not only will we increase the number of antennas that provide connectivity, but each 5G antenna will also be able to handle a much higher number of connected devices.
+5G technology is crucial to cater for the increasing demand for connectivity.
+As mentioned above 5G enables faster data consumption, but, perhaps more importantly, it also enables a much higher number of connected devices.
+Not only will we continously increase the number of antennas that provide connectivity, but each 5G antenna is also able to handle a much higher number of connected devices.
 Some say we live in a connected society already today, but we might laugh at that when we look back in ten years.

 The most sustainable network

-Tele2 already has the most sustainable network in Sweden.
+Tele2 is already carbon neutral in its own operations and has the most sustainable network.
 For example, we share networks with competitors for increased efficiency and use only renewable electricity.
-We will certainly not lower our ambitions for the 5G roll out in any of our markets.
+We will certainly not lower our ambitions during the 5G roll out in any of our markets.

 Our top priority: Reliability

-5G will not only provide speed and increased capacity, it will also increase the reliability and robustness of our networks even further.
-At Tele2 we will use the 5G roll out as an opportunity to invest in new solutions for redundancy and reliability throughout our networks.
+5G does not only provide speed and increased capacity, it also increases the reliability and robustness of our networks even further.
+At Tele2 we are using the 5G roll out as an opportunity to invest in new solutions for redundancy and reliability throughout our networks.
 Our top priority is to have the most reliable network in each market where we operate.

-5G will be a much more reliable standard compared to previous generations and will be able to handle more connected devices and high loads in for example large cities or at events in arenas.
-It will also allow a much higher precision for fast-moving devices, enabling better connectivity while you are on a train or riding a car.
-Moreover, while the higher 5G frequencies will provide much higher speeds, the lower 5G frequencies will improve the reach and reliability on the countryside.
+5G is a much more reliable standard compared to previous generations networks and is able to handle more connected devices and higher loads in for example large cities or at events in arenas.
+It also allows a much higher precision for fast-moving devices, enabling better connectivity while you are on a train or riding a car.
+Moreover, while the higher 5G frequencies provides much higher speeds, the lower 5G frequencies improves the reach and reliability on the countryside.

-It will also be possible to prioritize specific services or ranges of traffic to ensure important infrastructure for both customers and society, making sure crucial services run smoothly.
-If an issue occurs, we will be able to contain it within a limited part of the network, to avoid a snowball effect.
+5G also makes it possible to prioritize specific services or ranges of traffic to ensure important infrastructure for both customers and society, making sure crucial services run smoothly.
+If an issue occurs, 5G allows us to contain it within a limited part of the network, to avoid a snowball effect.

 Improved security and issue handling

-5G will enable a whole new range of security technologies, for individuals as well as our network infrastructure.
-The improved speeds will allow better and faster tools for both authentication and encryption of traffic, both for mobile phones and IoT (Internet of Things) devices.
-It will also improve security protocols for when devices in our network interacts with devices in other networks, to and from other countries.
+5G enables a whole new range of security technologies, for individuals as well as our network infrastructure.
+The improved speeds means better and faster tools for both authentication and encryption of traffic, both for mobile phones and IoT (Internet of Things) devices.
+It also improves security protocols for when devices in our network interacts with devices in other networks, to and from other countries.

-With speed and capacity, proactive security measures will be improved.
-For example, it will be possible to share and install new software and security updates much faster than today, enabling intelligent real-time IoT security features.
-At the same time, security systems will be able to handle issues much better, as faster response times will increase efficiency of monitoring and activation of counter-measures.
+With speed and capacity, proactive security measures improves over time.
+For example, 5G makes it possible to share and install new software and security updates much faster than before, enabling intelligent real-time IoT security features.
+At the same time, security systems can handle issues much better, as faster response times increases efficiency of monitoring and activation of counter-measures.

 Will 5G replace WiFi?

-5G will definitely bring mobile connectivity with better speed and capacity than some broadband and WiFi solutions today.
-For some, 5G will probably be the perfect replacement.
-However, we believe that mobile 5G and new fixed connectivity technologies will rather complement each other and increase speed and capacity in different areas of the society.
-At Tele2, we will continue to expand and improve our leading fixed network in Sweden while we also roll out 5G.
+5G definitely brings mobile connectivity with better speed and capacity than some broadband and WiFi solutions.
+For some, 5G can be the perfect replacement.
+However, we believe that mobile 5G and new fixed connectivity technologies will rather complement each other going forward, to increase speed and capacity in different areas of the society.
+At Tele2, we will continue to expand and improve our leading fixed network in Sweden while we also continue to roll out 5G.

 When will you roll out 5G?